unfoldingWord-dev/Resource-Container/docs/container_types.rst

 Dictionary (dict)
 -----------------

 A standalone dictionary of terms.
-Currently all dictionary RCs must use the markdown format.
+All dictionary RCs must use the markdown format.

-The dictionary terms are used as the chapter :ref:`identifier` and the description of the term is placed inside a ``01.txt`` file:
+The dictionary terms are used as the chapter :ref:`identifier` and is most often organized in the :ref:`condensed form <condensed>`.

 .. code-block:: none

     content/
-        |-config.yaml
-        |-aaron/
-        |    |-01.txt
-        |
-        |-abel/
         ...
-        |-unclean/
+        |-aaron.md
+        |-abel.md
+        ...

-.. note:: Lengthy dictionary terms may be split into more than one chunk.
+.. note:: If desired, lengthy dictionary terms may use the :ref:`expanded form <condensed>` and be split into multiple chunks.

 The ``01.txt`` file contains the description of the term.
 The term title must always be at the top of the file as a h1 heading (a single #). :ref:`Links <linking>` may be used to reference other words, or content in other containers.

-.. note:: This type is in progress.
-We may add Strong's numbers to the markdown as well.

 .. code-block:: markdown